mmphego/mmphego.github.io/_posts/2022-05-09-How-I-setup-Jenkins-on-Docker-container-using-Ansible-Part-1.md

 Our initial approach to the task was to:

 - Create a Docker image that would be used for our Jenkins environment which includes all the necessary dependencies and configuration files.
-  - The configuration should be based of the production environment.
+  - The configuration should be based on the production environment.
 - Explore the "As code paradigm":
-  - Create and version control ***Jenkins Configuration*** using [JCaC(Jenkins Configuration as Code)](https://www.jenkins.io/projects/jcasc/) which is a plugin for Jenkins that provides the ability to define this whole configuration as a simple, human-friendly, plain text YAML syntax.
+  - Create and version control ***Jenkins Configuration*** using [JCaC(Jenkins Configuration as Code)](https://www.jenkins.io/projects/jcasc/), that is a plugin for Jenkins that provides the ability to define this whole configuration as a simple, human-friendly, plain text YAML syntax.
-  - Create and version control ***Jenkins Job configuration*** using [Jenkins Job Builder](https://jenkins-job-builder.readthedocs.io/en/latest/) which is a Python package with ability to store Jenkins jobs in a YAML format.
+  - Create and version control ***Jenkins Job configuration*** using [Jenkins Job Builder](https://jenkins-job-builder.readthedocs.io/en/latest/), which is a Python package with the ability to store Jenkins jobs in a YAML format.
-- Deploy new jenkins instance (dev-enviroment) with a single command
+- Deploy a new Jenkins instance (dev-environment) with a single command
-- Future work includes, the ability to backup and restore jenkins job history to the newly deployed environment with a single command.
+- Future work includes the ability to backup and restore Jenkins job history to the newly deployed environment with a single command.

 ---

-@AneleMakhaba, recently gave a Lunch 'n Learn talk on this topic which summarises this post.
+@AneleMakhaba recently gave a Lunch 'n Learn talk that summarises this post.
 The talk explores the following:

 - Why do we need to configure Jenkins as Code?
 - Managing Jenkins as Code
 - Jenkins infrastructure as Code
 - Jenkins Jobs as Code
-- Some of the benefits of ***'as code'*** paradigm
+- Some of the benefits of ***' as code'*** paradigm
 - and a demo

 {:refdef: style="text-align: center;"}